 We have a ways to go because we promised ourselves that nothing is coming back in here that we don't need and we have a lot of stuff to go through, but we're thrilled with how the floor looks (and feels) and it's got us really motivated to get our garage organized once and for all!

 UPDATE: We did it!
-We finished our garage makeover!
-See the final result and all of the DIY organization systems that saved us a ton of money.
+See the final result of our garage makeover and all of the DIY organization systems that saved us a ton of money.

 A big THANK YOU to Rust-Oleum for sponsoring this post.
 All opinions are 100% my own and I'm happy to recommend a great product like this one.